EremesNG/OutwardBetterInventory/README.md

 - Some more salvage recipes (bows for example)
 - Filter items and skills by name
 - Compatibility with any mods that add or change stashes
+- Notification for the target player when someone sends them an item (instead of just silently adding it to their inventory)

 ## What to do when the mod doesn't work as intended?
 There is a slight chance that the mod may break (and break your game) in various exciting ways.